Scholarship Day

 The IRB at Adrian College

-All human subjects research carried out by Adrian College faculty, staff, and students must be carried out in accordance with IRB policies.
-There are three categories of human subjects research.
+All human subject research carried out by Adrian College faculty, staff, and students must be carried out in accordance with IRB policies.
+There are three categories of human subject research.

 Before data collection begins on a project involving human subjects, the IRB must review proposed methods and procedures that will be used.
 This includes: